 Here are just a few examples of SCRA benefits and protections:

-• You're allowed to end a vehicle lease you signed before joining if you're mobilized outside the continental U.S., also known as OCONUS, or deploy OCONUS for at least 180 days.
+- You're allowed to end a vehicle lease you signed before joining if you're mobilized outside the continental U.S. or deploy overseas for at least 180 days.

 9. Recognize how important you are to our country.